cs50nestm/cs50labs/operators/README.md

 # Modulo

 An operator in most programming languages that you may not have seen before, is the remainder, or **modulo** operator.
-The symbol used by modulo is the `%` sign, and an operation using modulo looks like this
+The symbol used by modulo is the `%` sign, and an operation using modulo looks like this:

 ```c
 int remainder = 5 % 2;